 The Curb-Cut Effect

 Ok, cool.
-But now where do I start?
+But where do I start?

-The WCAG established three conformance levels: A, AA and AAA:
+The WCAG established three conformance levels: A, AA and AAA.

 Now the fun part, let’s talk about designing for accessibility

-The WCAG created their content under four important principles:The user interface needs to be Perceivable, Operable, Understandable and Robust.
-These principles ensure that everyone is able to navigate and interact with digital products no matter if they have physical disabilities such as vision loss or if they have neuro-diversity conditions like dyslexia.
+The WCAG created their content under four important principles: The user interface needs to be Perceivable, Operable, Understandable and Robust, ensuring everyone can interact with digital products, whether they have visual, physical, or neurodiverse conditions.

 Perceivable